Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

-# Accenture-Virtual-Intership
+# ACCENTURE-VIRTUAL-INTERSHIP
 Virtual Experience Program

-# CASE STUDY
+# Case study
 Social Buzz was founded by two former engineers from a large social media conglomerate, one from London and the other from San Francisco.